 Email marketing services like MailChimp and Campaign Monitor include a number of customization options in their WYSIWYG editors, but it can be tough to create a perfect match.
-If you’ve got a coder in your corner, you can create a custom template, or, if you’re using our Atlantic, Grid or Startup themes, you can download the complementary email templates, which look every bit as good as the themes they’re based on.
+If you’re looking for a fully customized template, having a coder in your corner is a huge help.
+Don’t know any coders?
+Consider using a service like Storetasker that connects Shopify experts with entrepreneurs.

 If you find that the majority of your subscribers are viewing your messages on mobile, simplifying messages and including more white space might be the ticket.
 If users aren’t responding to conventional CTAs, you might try adding some interactivity to your emails.
 Test what works best for your audience, then generate a few different designs based on those results.
 Good luck!